 To know more about pressure, you can read the Visaya Article on Pressure Measurement and Calibration

 A multivariable pressure transmitter has the ability to replace multiple other instruments in the plant by measuring multiple pressure variables.
 Earlier, to measure flow using a differential pressure transmitter, we had to combine elements – differential pressure transmitter, static pressure transmitter, temperature sensor, local indicator, and a computer to collect and calculate everything.

-You still can find this sort of solution on the market, and depending on your needs it may make a good solution.
-On the downside, it costs more than a multivariable pressure transmitter because it needs more structure, devices, and time to set up.
+We still can find this sort of solution in the market, and depending on our needs it may be enough, for example, if we already have some of its parts in place.
+However, it costs more than a multivariable pressure transmitter because it needs more structure, devices, and time to set up.

-A multivariable pressure transmitter puts all of that in a single device.
-So you have built-in differential and static sensors, and you can connect a temperature sensor as well.
-The transmitter will measure mass flow accurately while requiring less structure and time to set up and run.
+A multivariable pressure transmitter offers all these features in a single device: differential and static pressure sensors, and an easy way to connect a temperature sensor.
+The multivariable pressure transmitter will measure mass flow accurately while requiring less structure and time to set up and run.

 To know more about differential pressure transmitters, you can read the Visaya Article here